ne75/p2llvm/development/phase0/README.md

 [evidence index](step5-checkpoint.json); peak-stack and loaded network/peripheral
 validation remain follow-up work.

+[Step 6](step6.md) is ready for review: SDK selection, operand metadata, unused backend scaffolding and ABI/support documentation are complete.
+All 507 existing loaded fixture images are unchanged, and fresh SDK links pass.
+The remaining 74 instruction fixtures are deferred until after the cleanup merge.

 Each compiler fix is committed in the LLVM submodule; corresponding root commits advance its gitlink.
 Test/build output is kept under `build/`, not checked in as source.
 Passing compiler tests does not constitute hardware or flight validation.